Defect tolerance: fundamental limits and examples: Fundamental limit for

 where $\gamma \in [0,1]$ and $\mu(s) \in [0,1]$ for each $s \in \mathbb{Z}_+$. \footnote{There is not necessarily a unique solution for $\mu(s)$.
 One such solution has $\mu(s_a) = \mu(s_b)$ for all $s_a, s_b$.} \end{proposition}

 (See \Cref{sec::splittingRatioProof} for proof.)
-Generalizing to larger alphabet sizes, the space of all possible $\vect \ell$ will be partitioned into $q$ pieces.
-The interior of each piece will have all types assigned to the same label, that is $P_{Y|L}(j|\vect \ell) = 1$ for some $j$. $\vect \ell$ on the boundary may be split between 2 or more values.
+Generalizing to larger alphabet sizes, the space of all possible $\vect \ell$ will be partitioned into $q$ pieces depending on the relative ratios of values in $\vect \ell$.
+The interior of each piece will have all types assigned to the same label, that is $P_{Y|L}(j|\vect \ell) = 1$ for some $j$.
+The values of $\vect \ell$ on the boundary may be split between 2 or more values.

 Notice that in light of \Cref{thm::asymResultLarger} and \Cref{prop::splittingRatio}, computing the optimal redundant node labeling for subset designs given a fixed primary node labeling is easy.
 For general designs, this is NP-Hard.